Modular orthogonal Yangians: Proof of the Serre relations

-\textbf{Acknowledgment.} We would like to thank Ming Liu and Alexander Molev for helpful discussions.
+\textbf{Acknowledgment.} We would like to thank Ming Liu, Kang Lu and Alexander Molev for helpful discussions.
+We are particularly grateful to the referee for his or her helpful comments and suggestions.
 This work is supported by the National Natural Science Foundation of China (Grant Nos.
-11801394, 12461005), the Fundamental Research Funds for the Central Universities (No. CCNU24JC001) and Key Laboratory of MEA, Ministry of Education.
+11801394, 12461005), the Fundamental Research Funds for the Central Universities (No. CCNU25JCPT031) and the Natural Science Foundation of Hubei Province (No. 2025AFB716).